isaric/cam-watcher/README.md

 ## Notification

-The application currently supports notifiy on motion events by providing a slack webhook url.
+The application currently supports notifiications on motion events by providing a slack webhook url.
 There is the possibility to extend it with other notification providers.
 The project might also create other types of events in the future for which notifications could be triggered.